-The members of the corporate governance and nominating committee are William P. Foley, II (Chair), Chinh E. Chu and Thomas M. Hagerty.
-Since we completed our IPO in July 2020, our corporate governance and nominating committee did not meet in 2020.
+The members of the corporate governance and nominating committee in 2021 were William P. Foley, II (Chair), Chinh E. Chu and Thomas M. Hagerty.
+In 2022, our corporate governance and nominating committee is composed of Ellen R. Alemany (Chair), Thomas M. Hagerty and Keith J. Jackson.
+Our corporate governance and nominating committee met once in 2021.